1995 Canada Post : Superheroes

 first Canadian comic book.
 Publisher Vernon Miller featured a superhero

 named The Iron Man, a character similar to Namor the Sub-Mariner.
+The issue features stories in black-and-white or color.
 The

 black-and-white comics of the war era are known as "Canadian Whites."
 In